Leys Institute: History

 Both buildings were designed by the architect Robert Martin Watt.
-In March 1905, mayor Edwin Mitchelson opened the Leys Institute Public Library.
+On 29 March 1905, mayor Edwin Mitchelson opened the Leys Institute Public Library.
 The Leys Institute Gymnasium opened on 4 July 1906 by Thomson Leys.

 The Leys Institute was run by the Leys family, with Thomson as the first president.
 Thomson donated his personal collection to the library and established a memorial fund for his wife, which resulted in the Hilary Lays Memorial Wing extension.
 Thomson was succeeded by his son, Cecil Leys.
-In 1965, with no beneficiary to inherit the institute, it passed to Auckland City Council and became part of the Auckland Public Library system.
+The institute was formally integrated into the Auckland Public Library system in 1965, as no beneficiary was available to inherit the institute.

 The library building was expanded as both the local population and collection increased.
 In 1909 the library added a new room, and in 1922, a basement was added.
 A rear addition and basement extension were done in 1939, and in 1958, the Hilary Leys Memorial Wing, a two-storey children's library, was constructed.

 The gymnasium had a two-storey extension built by Auckland City Council in 1967 and 1968, but this was later demolished during the 1991 renovation, when the main gymnasium area was extended.

 In 1991, John Gummer led a restoration funded by the William Leys Trust.

 Since 2019, the Leys Institute has been closed due to being earthquake-prone.
 Auckland Council has since committed $9.6 million to strengthen the building.